 Choosing to start or go back to studying at university is a big decision and one that will naturally have an impact on your everyday life, but most importantly your future.
 Although the end goal is in sight, we know getting there isn’t always easy so we wanted to share what support is on offer should you have any financial worries and childcare needs while studying with us.

-From September 2020, students on nursing, midwifery and many allied health profession courses will receive at least £5000 a year.
-This includes new and continuing students.
+Since September 2020, students on nursing, midwifery and many allied health profession courses have received at least £5,000 a year.
+This included new and continuing students.

-You may also be eligible for up to £3000 of further funding depending on your course and circumstances as follows:
+You may also be eligible for further funding depending on your course and circumstances as follows:

-- £1000 childcare allowance to help balance your studies with juggling your family life.
-This is in addition to the £1000 already on offer for childcare through the Learning Support Fund
+- £2,000 childcare allowance to help balance your studies with juggling your family life through the Learning Support Fund

 Please note: As the funding is coming from the Government, they will advise on how payments will be given to students.
-This page will be updated when we are given any further information.
+A NHS Funding FAQs document is now available which does contain some additional information.

 Which courses are eligible for the new funding?